openwdl/wdl/SPEC.md

 </p>
 </details>

-🗑 It is also possible to assign an `Object` or `Map[String, X]` value to a `Struct` declaration.
-In the either case:

-* The `Object`/`Map` must not have any members that are not declared for the struct.
-* The value of each object/map member must be coercible to the declared type of the struct member.
-* The `Object`/`Map` must at least contain values for all of the struct's non-optional members.

-Note that the ability to assign values to `Struct` declarations other than struct literals is deprecated and will be removed in WDL 2.0.

 #### Hidden Types

 A hidden type is one that may only be instantiated by the execution engine, and cannot be used in a declaration within a WDL file.
-There is currently only one hidden type, `Union`; however, in WDL 2.0, `Object` will also become a hidden type.

 ##### Union